Arian Foster

 Arian Isa Foster (born August 24, 1986) is an American former football player who is a musical artist under the name Bobby Feeno.
 He played professionally as a running back in the National Football League (NFL) for seven and a half seasons.

 Foster played college football for the Tennessee Volunteers, and was signed by the NFL's Houston Texans as an undrafted free agent in 2009.
 He holds the Texans franchise records for rushing yards and rushing touchdowns, and also played for the Miami Dolphins.
+In the 2010 NFL season, Foster led the league in rushing yards with 1,616, earning his first Pro Bowl selection.
 Foster announced his retirement from the NFL in 2016.